 Once you have arranged your room for the seating arrangement you want, measure the distance from the seating area to where your TV stand/wall mount will be.
 For a 55” TV, the optimal distance is about 7.5ft while the 65” TV’s is around 9 ft.
 The difference between the two is not big, but still, if you’re living in a metro area with limited room spacing, it can be critical.

-Typically a 55” TV should be mounted around 61 inches measuring from the floor to TV middle point, while a 65” TV eye level distance should be around 65 inches.
-This is why if your vertical space is limited or depend on your TV stand/sofa/your height… a 55” TV might seem to be better choice than a 65” TV or vice versa.
+Typically a 55” TV should be mounted around 61 inches measuring from the floor to TV middle point, while a 65” TV eye-level distance should be around 65 inches.
+This is why if your vertical space is limited or depend on your TV stand/sofa/your height… a 55” TV might seem to be a better choice than a 65” TV or vice versa.

 Taking in all the above consideration to make the right choice, and you’ll be sure to get the most value out of your new television set.